Alien-C00de/Web-Kundli/README.md

 ## Features
 - Based on the details of each module, it calculates the percentage for that module and then determines the overall performance percentage across all modules.
 This data is used to **Rank the website** accordingly.
 - The **NMAP scan feature** is also available.
 Reports can be generated with or without the NMAP scan to avoid network scanning.
-- It supports asynchronous programming, allowing modules to run in parallel and achieve faster results.
+- It supports **asynchronous programming**, allowing modules to run in parallel and achieve faster results.
 - At present, the dashboard **supports 30 modules**.
 More features will be added soon!

   `1.
 SSL certificates`